vue-bridge/vue-bridge/docs/guides/script/v-model.md

 ::: tip This does not affect consumers!

-The *consumers* of your library can of course use the API appropriate for their Vue version on your components.
+The *consumers* of your library can of course use these APIs (appropriate for the Vue version in in their project) on your components.

-This limitation only applies to the usage within your cross-version library's code base.
+This limitation only applies to the usage within your cross-version library's codebase.

 :::